akshayshiv/HTMLCalculator/README.md

-This is an HTML Calculator.
+# HTML Calculator
+## This is a calculator made to practice integrating HTML/CSS with JavaScript